Renovation

 6. Not Asking Enough Questions

-When you’re outsourcing the work on your house to other people, you must understand the scope of who they are, what they do for you, and how they’re protected in case anything goes wrong on the job site.
+When outsourcing the work on your house to other people, you must understand the scope of who they are, what they do for you, and how they’re protected in case anything goes wrong on the job site.
 Make sure you ask those questions while you’re looking for a contractor.

 7. Changing the Plan Halfway Through